BlackrockDigital/startbootstrap/_posts/2013-10-13-three-new-portfolio-templates.markdown

 category:		News
 description:	"We’ve fulfilled a promise we made a while back..."
 tags:			update

 meta-title:		"Three New Portfolio Templates"
+meta-description:	"We’ve fulfilled a promise we made a while back..."

 author:			"David Miller"
 author-slug:	david-miller